SwyserCo/TheScout/PRD_Phase0_Scaffolding.md

 * [ ] Create all the `.h` and `.cpp` files for every class mentioned in the folder structure.

 #### C. Boilerplate Code Generation (Mandatory Template)
 All generated files **must not be empty**.
 They must be populated with the following specific boilerplate code.
+This is not a suggestion; it is a strict requirement.

 * [ ] **Header Files (`.h`):** Every class header file created (e.g., `FeedbackManager.h`) **must** follow this exact template:
     ```cpp